astronomer/deploy-action/README.md

 ## Usage

 To use the action, you must set the `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET` environment variables in your GitHub Actions workflow to the Key ID and secret for an existing [Deployment API key](https://docs.astronomer.io/astro/api-keys).
 Astronomer recommends using GitHub Actions secrets to set these environment variables.
-An example workflow script is provided in **Workflow file example**.
+An example workflow script is provided in **Workflow file examples**.

 ## Configuration options